3dgeo-heidelberg/pytreedb/README.md

 ### Run it as a API server :computer:
 In order to provide a REST API to share your tree data you can use `pytreedb` in server mode.
-After installation of the `pytreedb-server` package you can follow the instructions here [webserver/README.md](webserver/README.md).
+After installation of the `pytreedb-server` Python package you can follow the instructions here [webserver/README.md](webserver/README.md).

+### Run it as a web server and frontend
+An example web frontend instance is running here: http://pytreedb.geog.uni-heidelberg.de/.
+The respective instructions and codes to install a webpage via the `pytreedb-server` Python package can be found in the webserver code section of `pytreedb`: [pytreedb/webserver](webserver/README.md).
+Web frontend codes can be easily adapted to your needs - see web programming codes in [static](webserver/pytreedb_server/static) and [templates](webserver/pytreedb_server/templates).

 ### Use it as via the REST API also from other programming languages (e.g. R stats)
 Straightforward access from any programming language is made possible via the REST API.
 We provide examples scripts for http API access, e.g. for R statistics in [examples_api](examples_api).
 The [R function example](examples_api/example.R) allows simple query and also download of the LAZ files for all trees of the query result.